isomerpages/moe-woodgrovepri/_for-parents/Parents Support Group.md

 ### Registration as Parent Volunteers (P1 Registration Exercise)

 For new parents who seek to register as  Parent Volunteers, to qualify for priority under P1 Registration Exercise Phase 2B.

+2023 Application as Parent Volunteers (for child starting Primary 1 in year 2025) is closed.

+The next registration will be in early May 2024 (for new parents whose child is starting Primary 1 in year 2026).

 Please find the link [here](https://go.gov.sg/wgps-pv).